valeriothomas/Mouse-Gait-OpenSim-Pipeline/README.md

 MATLAB R2022b or newer

-OpenSim
+OpenSim 4.4 or newer

-BTK Toolbox for MATLAB
+BTK Toolbox for MATLAB 0.3.0 or newer

 ## Installation